mikepound/feistel/README.md

 ## Cool things that could be added
 This cipher is a bit bland, it would benefit from:
 * More modes of operation.
-We can't add AEAD, but CBC (now added) and CTR mode would be a start.
+Contributors have now added CBC and CTR, but there are other less common modes.
 * Better handling of keys.
 Reading input is slow and mistake-prone, and keys are never long enough.
 Keys could be optionally read from an additional file.
 * I'm sure the key schedule could be improved, but i'm tempted to leave it as that was what was used in the video.